-Between the 1970s and 1990s, many countries underwent economic structural adjustments, which included implementation of more market-oriented or liberal agricultural trade policies (Hawkes 2006).
+Between the 1970s and 1990s, many countries underwent economic structural adjustments, including implementation of more market-oriented or liberal agricultural trade policies (Hawkes 2006).
 These policies have altered the food supply and are thought to have had direct effects on the obesity epidemic, contributing to nutritional transition and changing food choice and availability.
-At the same time however, it is important to note that some of these changes to the food system have led to improvements in quality of life and food security, and reductions in poverty.
-Trade liberalization can affect the availability of certain foods by enabling the trade of greater amounts and varieties of food, by removing barriers to foreign investment in food distribution, and by expanding multinational food companies and fast food chains (Kearney 2010).
+At the same time, however, some of these changes to the food system have led to improvements in quality of life and food security and to reductions in poverty.
+Trade liberalization can affect the availability of certain foods by enabling the trade of greater amounts and varieties of food, by removing barriers to foreign investment in food distribution, and by expanding multinational food companies and fastfood chains (Kearney 2010).
 For example, in 1998, transnational food companies based in the United States invested US\$5.7 billion in establishing outlets globally (Harris and others 2002).
 Analysis shows that LMICs that enter free trade agreements with the United States have a 63.4 percent higher consumption of sugar-sweetened beverages per capita than those that do not, after adjusting for a given country's level of gross domestic product (GDP) per capita and urbanization (Stuckler and others 2012).
-Some scholars have suggested that implementation of the North American Free Trade Agreement (NAFTA) has coincided with the burgeoning obesity epidemic in Mexico through increased sales of low quality processed and fast foods (Clark and others 2012).
-The relationship between economic policies, global trade agreements, and obesity should be investigated as points of intervention, given the potential scale of their impact.
+Some scholars have suggested that implementation of the North American Free Trade Agreement has coincided with the burgeoning obesity epidemic in Mexico through increased sales of low-quality processed and fast foods (Clark and others 2012).
+The relationship between economic policies,